sdbip/EventStore/README.md

 # The Concept Behind Event Sourcing

+By focusing on how the state *changes*, we can better understand how our domain works.

 The idea of event sourcing is to not simply store the current *state* of the application, but instead store each historical *change* to the state.
-We call such changes *events*.
+We call such changes ‘events.’

 There are some benefits to using this idea; the most obvious ones are perhaps immutability and auditing.
-When an event has been recorded, that information will itself never change.
+When an event has been recorded, that historical information will itself never change.
 It makes referring to the data much simpler, and you need never worry about concurrent updates.
-Every event also records a timestamp and a username.
-This can be very useful metadata for auditing and where to invest in more education.
+Every event also records a timestamp and a username which can be very useful metadata for auditing.

 Event sourcing also allows creating independent *projections* of the state.
 You can replay all the changes at any time, and maintain a different storage location with an alternate view into the data.
 For example you can gather all the current state for easy indexing and quick access.
 You can ignore a lot of the information, and focus on generating the data structure that makes your particular use case simple and performant.